The Infrared Universe: Emergent Carnot--Carath eodory Geometry and the Horizon Fixed Point

 The mesoscopic framework developed in this work assumes a non-Riemannian tangent structure of Carnot--Carath\'eodory (CC) type, characterized by a horizontal distribution, a degenerate vertical sector, and an associated sub-Laplacian generating large-scale mixing.
 In this section we argue that the CC tangent geometry is not merely a kinematical ansatz but an \emph{emergent fixed point} selected by the thermodynamic requirements of a horizon-coupled nonequilibrium steady state.

 The argument is not one of mathematical uniqueness.
-Rather, we show that a CC-type sub-Riemannian geometry provides a particularly efficient constitutive response of the exterior spacetime to three coupled constraints: (i) the presence of an observer-dependent horizon enforcing a $2.7\,\mathrm{K}$ KMS boundary condition, (ii) continuous inflow of thermodynamically cold entropy from collapsing matter and black holes, and (iii) the requirement that repopulated baryons have sufficient time to cool, mix, and condense into extremely high-entropy configurations before ultimately exiting the resolved exterior description.
+Rather, we show that a CC-type sub-Riemannian geometry provides a particularly efficient constitutive response of the exterior spacetime to three coupled constraints: (i) the presence of an observer-dependent horizon enforcing a $2.7\,\mathrm{K}$ radiation temperature, (ii) continuous inflow of thermodynamically cold entropy from collapsing matter and black holes, and (iii) the requirement that repopulated baryons have sufficient time to cool, mix, and condense into extremely high-entropy configurations before ultimately exiting the resolved exterior description.